rifandani/roompy-web/DESIGN_GUIDELINES.md

 # Design Guidelines

-This document aims to specify and define the rules and patterns to follow when implementing and developing new features and components for DogeHouse.
+This document aims to specify and define the rules and patterns to follow when implementing and developing new features and components for Roompy.

 > This is a summary.
 For a more extensive version, components and UI Design, visit the publically available **[Figma file](https://www.figma.com/file/CS01VVLR7ArQl0afYFkNj3/Web-App?node-id=201%3A1979)**.